Welcome to the Era of Insights

 The Enterprise Shopper View – defines the “where” of the Opportunity.
 In the example of churn, you will want to know if the churn event is in-store, on the website, or at your retail brand level.
 You may also want to know if that churn event is in a traditional consumable product, a season product line, or your spring product catalog release.

 This is where scale comes into play.
-Moving beyond the “churn example” – let’s suppose you have 500 stores (digital/physical), selling 150 truly unique product lines, recognizing 3 discrete seasons a year across 10 actionable customer personas.
+Moving beyond the “churn example,” – let’s suppose you have 500 stores (digital/physical), selling 150 truly unique product lines, recognizing three discrete seasons a year across 10 actionable customer personas.

 In this example alone there are 13.5M opportunities to create unique, incredibly high-value marketing programs

 …more than any of us have the time, dollars, or staff to assess – let alone act on.
-If only there was a technology specifically engineere…oh, there is.
+If only there was a technology specifically engineered…oh, there is.

 Machine Learning & Insights